-CHICAGO (BRAIN) — SRAM is lanching two new single-chainring downhill groups that include technology borrowed from its single-ring XX1 and XO1 cross-country mountain bike groups, including wide-narrow X-Sync chainrings, Cage Lock and Roller Bearing Clutch features in the rear derailleur and a 7-speed X-Dome cassette.
+CHICAGO (BRAIN) — SRAM is launching two new single-chainring downhill groups that include technology borrowed from its single-ring XX1 and XO1 cross-country mountain bike groups, including wide-narrow X-Sync chainrings, Cage Lock and Roller Bearing Clutch features in the rear derailleur and a 7-speed X-Dome cassette.

 The 7-speed group is the company's top of the line DH offering.
 SRAM said the smaller cog count allows downhill racers to make faster transitions from their starting gear to high gears.
 A 10-tooth small cog allows for smaller chainrings for increased ground clearance.
-The company also said the 7-speed casette is the lightest on the market at a claimed 136 grams.
+The company also said the 7-speed cassette is the lightest on the market at a claimed 136 grams.
 The 7-speed cassette is comes in 10–24 teeth and is compatible with any wheel using a SRAM XD-compatible driver.